 After you have finished marking the area where you want to place the sleeper, you can install it.
 Screw the sleepers to the concrete so that they will stay in place.
-It is important to note that when you are installing your sleepers, the sleepers should be at least one foot apart.
+It is important to note that when installing your sleepers, the sleepers should be at least one foot apart.

 It is also essential to have small spacers between the sleeper and the concrete.
 The spacer will keep water from coming in contact with the sleepers.
 You can also add some beneath the sleepers to allow for easy drainage of water.
 In addition, you can also place joist tape on the top of the sleepers to keep them from absorbing water.
 As soon as you finish installing the sleepers on the concrete, you can start laying the decking on the concrete.

 Step Three – Lay the Decking on Concrete

 Laying composite decking is very easy.
 Start laying the decking from the side of your house and take it outward.
-It is very vital to note that while installing the decking boards, you should leave a space of about 5 mm between the decking boards.
-And also a space of about 15 mm between the decking and a wall.
+It is vital to note that you should leave a space of about 5 mm between the decking boards while installing the decking boards.
+There is also a space of about 15 mm between the decking and the wall.

-The gaps between the decking allow the decking board to expand and contract when there is a temperature change without causing any damage.
+The gap between the decking allows the board to expand and contract when there is a temperature change without causing any damage.
 Apart from that, it also allows water to drain easily on the decking.
-You can install the decking to the joist by making use of screws or hidden fasteners.
-If you’re using a capped composite decking, you can use hidden fasteners to attach the composite decking to the joist.
+You can install the decking on the joist by making use of screws or hidden fasteners.
+If you’re using capped composite decking, you can use hidden fasteners to attach the composite decking to the joist.
 The hidden fasteners create a clean finish.

 Step Five – Finished the Ends